 Ready to upgrade?

-If you lease a device, you can chat with a Care agent now to order a Self Installation Kit for a replacement device.
+If you lease a device, you can chat with an agent now to order a Self Installation Kit for a replacement device.

-If you own your device, you can either choose to lease one from Comcast (you can chat with a Care agent now) or purchase a new one yourself.
-To purchase a replacement, visit your local electronics store or go to http://mynewmodem.comcast.net to buy online now.
+If you own your device, you can either choose to lease one from Comcast (you can chat with an agent now) or purchase a new one yourself.
+To purchase a replacement device, visit your local electronics store or go to http://mynewmodem.comcast.net.